History and Background of Layered Architecture

 Conclusion

-Spring Boot applications are based on Controller-Service-Repository 3-layer architecture, clearly separating responsibilities of each layer to ensure testability, maintainability, and scalability.
-Entities utilize immutable design and static factory methods, associations default to lazy loading, and Repositories combine Spring Data JPA’s method name-based queries with QueryDSL.
-The Service layer concentrates business logic and manages transaction boundaries, while Controllers design APIs following REST principles and perform input validation.
-Encapsulating Entities with DTOs ensures API specification stability, and providing consistent error responses through global exception handling is the key to developing robust Spring Boot applications.
+Spring Boot applications commonly use a controller-service-repository three-layer architecture to separate responsibilities and improve testability, maintainability, and scalability.
+Entities favor immutable design and static factory methods, associations default to lazy loading, and repositories combine Spring Data JPA’s method name-based queries with QueryDSL.
+The service layer concentrates business logic and manages transaction boundaries, while controllers design APIs around REST principles and handle input validation.
+Using DTOs helps keep the API specification stable, and global exception handling helps maintain consistent error responses across the application.